 | 67 | 10x | $600,000 | $800,000 | $1,000,000 |

-The jump from 4x at 45 to 6x at 50 — a full two salary multiples in five years — is intentional.
-Fidelity’s model assumes that as workers approach peak earning years, they have both the income and the urgency to accelerate savings.
+The jump from 4x at 45 to 6x at 50 — two full salary multiples in five years — is intentional.
+Fidelity’s model assumes peak earning years coincide with peak savings urgency.
 This is the window where the 401(k) catch-up contribution becomes most valuable: workers 50 and older can contribute $31,000 to their 401(k) in 2026 versus $23,500 for younger workers.
-For a deeper look at whether you’re on pace, see am I on track for retirement.
+For a deeper look at whether you are on pace, see am I on track for retirement.

 Average vs. Median Retirement Savings by Age (2026)